-There are many stories of parents who embark on new lives in France, joining clubs and associations in the expat community, and sending their children to French schools, but never learning French – even when their children become fluent.
-They become increasingly more and more isolated from the community, before giving up and moving back to the UK.
+There are many stories of parents who embark on exciting new lives in France, joining associations and clubs in the expat community.
+They send their children to French schools but then never start learning French themselves.
+Consequently, they soon become increasingly isolated from the community – and cannot communicate with their children’s friends or teachers.
+Eventually, they give up and move back to the UK.

 Before you go

 The best time to start learning French is right from the start.
 You don’t need to wait until you’re in place – try finding a local class to join, at your local adult education centre or college.
 If you have a branch of the Alliance Française nearby, they’re normally an excellent place to start.

 Being able to speak a bit of the language when you arrive will, without a doubt, pay enormous dividends.
 It will ensure you find it easier to understand the culture, deal with day-to-day authorities like the bank and, most importantly, build friendships.
 Many people move to rural France for that neighbourliness and slow-paced lifestyle that can seem lacking in parts of the UK, so having the basics of French will be a huge help in enjoying that.

 You can start studying on your own, or use self-study to supplement your classes.
 Above all, it’s a good idea to really immerse yourself in as much French as you possibly can.
 Try to watch French TV and listen to French radio.
 Even if you do find it hard to understand, you will get used to the pronunciation and the rhythms of spoken French.
 The news is generally a good one, as this tends to be spoken more slowly.
 As your French gets better, chat shows are usually great for a more natural and relaxed variety of French than the news.
 You can also find apps like Duolingo for your mobile phone, which you can use for short-burst practice sessions when you have a spare ten minutes.